charleszxiong/matrix_product_states/README.md

 # Matrix Product States

-WIP package for matrix product state (MPS) algebras.
+Work-in-progress implementation of matrix product state (MPS) algebras.

 Disclaimer: this package comes with absolutely no guarantee; please use at your own risk!

 See
 ```